grz0zrg/fbg/README.md

  * OpenGL backend which use the [GLFW](http://www.glfw.org/) library
  * OpenGL ES 2.0 backend for fbdev or Raspberry PI
  * fast dispmanx backend (Video Core IV; Raspberry PI)
- * GBA backend (slow due to 24/32 bpp -> 16 bpp support, mostly done as a proof of concept for portability on low memory embedded example)
+ * GBA backend (slow due to 24/32 bpp -> 16 bpp support, mostly done as a proof of concept for portability on low memory hardware)

 Features :

- * Easy custom rendering backend support powerfull enough to target low memory hardware!
+ * Easy to write / use custom rendering backend support flexible enough to target low memory hardware!
  * Cross-platform with the GLFW backend (some examples may need to be adapted to the target OS)
  * Linux framebuffer (fbdev) rendering backend support
     * Double buffering (with optional page flipping mechanism)